Did You Lose a Family Member to an Opioid Death?

 Each day 1000 people are treated in an emergency for not using opioid prescriptions as directed.

 Opioid deaths are preventable tragedies.
-If you believe that a loved one died because of an opioid overdose due to the carelessness and negligence of a doctor, pharmaceutical company, or prescription company, contact the Opioid Deaths Lawyers at Aaron M. Levine & Associates law firm today.
+If you believe that a loved one died because of an opioid overdose due to the carelessness and negligence of a doctor, pharmaceutical company, or prescription company, contact us today.

 According to the CDC, death from drug overdose continues to rise in the United States, and more than 60% of drug overdose deaths involve an opioid.
 The overdose deaths involve men and women of all races and people of a wide age range.
 The CDC estimates that in 2015 there were 62 deaths per day which involved prescription opioids.
 According to the National Institute on Drug Abuse, more than 90 deaths occur daily as a result of addiction to and misuse of all opioids.
 Of course, much harm has also resulted to those who do not die as a result of their addictions.
 The CDC estimates that in 2015 two million Americans suffered from prescription-related opioid substance use disorders.